A Guide to Flaunting the Best Wedding Sherwani Shades and Styles this Season

 - Lilacs with Pinks

 Pinks have, more often than not, been associated with a bridal dress than what a groom is supposed to be wearing.
 With fashion evolving, this has become as much a color of the groom as it is of a bride.
-And a lovely combination of pinks with lilacs is bound to make the ensemble even more perfect.
+And a lovely combination of pink sherwani with turban and mojdi/shoe, is bound to make the ensemble even more perfect.

 - Dark Shades with White

 Dark shaded sherwanis are a class apart with their elegance.
 And paired with whites, the elegance of the darker shades is bound to increase many folds.
 You can either choose to wear a dark shade on top and pair it with white bottoms or go for a unique combination that is a wonderful blend both on the top and the bottoms paired.